 Homelessness can affect students in many ways.
-Along with not having a place to live, they struggle to find food and clothing as well.
-Managing all of this while going to school can cause stress, impacting their ability to achieve their educational goals.
-The CARE Center is comprised of several different entities to support the success of each student and can serve as a single point of access to services that can address the majority of their concerns
+Along with not having a place to live, they struggle to find food and to meet their basic needs.
+KSU’s "Campus Awareness, Resource & Empowerment Center" (C.A.R.E.) is designed to offer support for students dealing with homelessness or who are at-risk of being homeless.
+The C.A.R.E.
+Center is comprised of several different services to support the success of each student.
+It also serves as a single point of contact for campus-wide services that can address the majority of their concerns.

 - Serving as the single point of access for addressing many physiological and safety needs of homeless and at-risk of homelessness students

 - Empowering students to meet their daily living needs, including homelessness

 - Engaging the KSU campus and surrounding communities in a stigma reduction campaign regarding homelessness of higher education students

 - Offering both on and off campus resources and service options to students

 Our collection site is here at Kennesaw Hall, Rm.
 2014; for items that you may wish to donate.
 For large donations, please call first at 770-423-6600.
 For a list of most needed items click: CARE Items.
 We also accept monetary donations.
 Please click on the C.A.R.E. icon to donate.

 To learn more about the upcoming "Homelessness Awareness Week" (HAW), click here